littlefattiger/DDIA/Overview.md

     - Table lineage/dependency
 12. Kylin
     - similar to **presto**.
 Presto is to put stuff into memory Kylin is to pre-calculate
+    - Think it similar as presto and hive.
+It is OLAP query engine.
 14. Prometheus+Grafana+ruixiang cloud.
 It is similar to Datadog + slack
     - this set is just for alerting.
 We can integrate the alert system with slack and pageduty
 ### Message Queue